 Aortic stenosis is one of a group of defects that produce obstruction to ventricular outflow.
 There is narrowing or thickening of the aortic valvular region.
 Symptoms depend on severity.
 Mild stenosis can be asymptomatic.
 More severe stenosis can cause activity intolerance, chest pain, and CHF.
 There may be narrow pulse pressure and higher systolic pressure in the right arm.
 Cardiomegaly is present with CHF.

-Management of aortic stenosis includes the prevention and treatment of CHF with fluid restriction, diuretics, and digitalis.
+Management of aortic stenosis includes preventing and treating CHF with fluid restriction, diuretics, and digitalis.
 Some activity restrictions may be required to prevent increased demand on the heart in moderate to severe cases.
 Balloon valvuloplasty may be performed during cardiac catheterization to improve circulation.
 In critical cases, maintenance of the patency of the ductus arteriosus with prostaglandin E1 to prevent hypoxia may be needed.
 The type and timing of surgical correction depend on the exact location and severity of the defect.

-Cyanotic heart defects are those defects with right-to-left shunt with either reduced or increased pulmonary blood flow.8
+Cyanotic heart defects are right-to-left shunts with either reduced or increased pulmonary blood flow (Geggel, 2020).

 TOF is composed of the following abnormalities: